strawmanpoems/strawman/poems/028_real_was_we.md

 <pre class="stanza">

-real was the song that pin-balled across the concrete dodging the echoes of lonely streets- a milky syringe floating with blood and dope the warm miniature lava-lamp of god
+real was a song that pin-balled across concrete dodging echoes of lonely streets- the milky syringe floating with blood a warm miniature lava-lamp of god
-(and Billy's dead now, by the way)- the hollow melody of women who sold smiles to anyone- the moist rhythm of her thigh and sweet whispers of dreams- the irresistible allure of anticipation becoming unstuck in the moment- there in the lack of possible we tasted dreams and (even in the stench) we were gods and ruled and we made everything just fine until the next moment slipped into us.
+(and Billy's dead now, by the way)- hollow melodies of women who sold smiles to anyone- the moist rhythm of thighs and sweet whispers of dreams- and irresistible allure of anticipation becoming unstuck in the moment- there in the lack of possible we tasted dreams and (even in the stench) we were gods and ruled and we made everything just fine until the next moment slipped into us.

 real was we, simply skipping
-on the now stones across a trickle of time and we could pause it, right? freeze-frame, replay, skip, skip, skip, over and over, and we didn't know how we would relish the simplicity, or the hiss the crackle and hum and smell of old vinyl and cardboard- we were dying in a different way, really
+on the now stones across a trickle of time and we could pause it, right? freeze-frame, replay, skip, skip, skip, over and over, and we didn't know how we would relish the simplicity, or the hiss or the crackle and hum and the musty smell of old vinyl and cardboard- we were dying, really, in the real way

 </pre>